chnm/crdh-jekyll/_essays/v03-06-tale-of-three-valleys.md

 purported that the valley contained "excellent pasture"), outside observers were more likely to encounter newspaper accounts that discussed how they might reach the San Luis Valley but said little about what they might do once they arrived.
-Unlike Hayden and Gilpin, the regional news media did little to portray the San Luis Valley as "the most inviting and most promising district west of the Missouri River."[^13]
+Unlike Hayden, the regional news media did little to portray the San Luis Valley as "the most inviting and most promising district west of the Missouri River."[^13]